 Southwestern Eggroll, Directions:

-- When everything is heated through, spoon mixture into tortillas and roll like a mini burrito.
+- Mix together all ingredients except flour tortillas.
+Spoon mixture into tortillas and roll like a mini burrito.
 You can use a toothpick to secure, but I find that with a little practice, it's not necessary.

 - If you're going to freeze, do so now.
 I like to freeze mine overnight on a large baking sheet and then dump them into gallon freezer bags in the morning when they're solid.